sschwindt/hydro-informatics/docs/source/python-basics/pyinstall.rst

 	-   Click *Create* to create the new project.

 .. figure:: ../img/pyc-prj-setup.png
    :alt: pyc-prj-setup

-	:caption: Setup the hypy conda environment for the new project.
+    Setup the hypy conda environment for the new project.

 3. Verify that the project interpreter is correctly defined: